netdata/netdata/collectors/statsd.plugin/README.md

 Netdata is a fully featured statsd server.
 It can collect statsd formatted metrics, visualize them on its dashboards and store them in it's database for long-term retention.

 Netdata statsd is inside Netdata (an internal plugin, running inside the Netdata daemon), it is configured via `netdata.conf` and by-default listens on standard statsd port 8125.
-Netdata supports both tcp and udp packets at the same time.
+Netdata supports both TCP and UDP packets at the same time.

 Since statsd is embedded in Netdata, it means you now have a statsd server embedded on all your servers.

 Netdata statsd is fast.
-It can collect more than **1.200.000 metrics per second** on modern hardware, more than **200Mbps of sustained statsd traffic**, using 1 CPU core.
-The implementation uses two threads: one thread collects metrics, another one updates the charts from the collected data.
+It can collect several millions of metrics per second on modern hardware, using just 1 CPU core.
+The implementation uses two threads: one thread collects metrics, another thread updates the charts from the collected data.

-## Available StatsD collectors
+## Available StatsD synthetic application charts

-Netdata ships with collectors implemented using the StatsD collector.
-They are configuration files (as you will read below), but they function as a collector, in the sense that configuration file organize the metrics of a data source into pre-defined charts.
+Netdata ships with a few synthetic chart definitions to automatically present application metrics into a more uniform way.
+These synthetic charts are configuration files (you can create your own) that re-arrange statsd metrics into a more meaningful way.

-On these charts, we can have alarms as with any metric and chart.
+On synthetic charts, we can have alarms as with any metric and chart.

 - [K6 load testing tool](https://k6.io)
   - **Description:** k6 is a developer-centric, free and open-source load testing tool built for making performance testing a productive and enjoyable experience.